 Names of Related Significant Shareholders Type of Relationship Brief Description JG Summit Holdings, Inc. Parent Company RLC and its subsidiaries, in their ordinary course of business, engage in transactions with companies in the JG Summit Group and other companies controlled by the Gokongwei Family.
-The most significant of these transactions include tenancy by various retailrelated companies controlled by the Gokongwei Family in RLC's shopping malls as well as substantial inter Company Ioans.
-For further information on the Company's related party transactions, including detailed breakdowns of amounts receivable from and amounts payable to affiliated companies, please refer to Related Party Transactions of the Notes to the Company's Audited Consolidated Financial Statements as of and for the fiscal year ended September 30, 2015.
+The most significant of these transactions include tenancy by various retail-

-&lt;sup>5 Family relationship up to the fourth civil degree either by consanguinity or affinity.
+5 Family relationship up to the fourth civil degree either by consanguinity or affinity.